hapax/hapax.github.io/assets/teaching.md

 	In other words, the height of the rolling layer is not a function of position and time independently, but only the combination
-    $x+vt$.
+    $x-vt$.

 	*Hint*.
-The slope $\kappa = dR/dx$.
+The slope is given by $\kappa = dR/dx$.

-3. Consider a point on the rolling layer with *fixed* $x - vt$.
+3. Consider a point on the rolling layer with *fixed* $\xi=x - vt$.
    Prove that this moves to the right with speed $v$ as time evolves.
    This is just what we expect for the rolling layer!
+   A profile which simply shifts over time is called a *wave*.

 4. The chute dumps a small column of gangue, height $C(t)$, onto the top of the pile at each moment of time.
-	Note that, unlike the formation of the stable pile in Problem 1, this height now depends on time!
+	Note that, unlike the formation of the stable pile in Problem 1, we will now let the height depend on time.
-	If this splits evenly into two cascades down either side of the triangle, the initial height of the rolling layer will be
+	If the column splits evenly into two cascades down either side of the triangle, the initial height of the rolling layer is

    $$
    R(0, t) = \frac{1}{2}C(t).